Observation of a Novel Charge Density Wave Superstructure in Monolayer 1T-$VS_{2}$ at Room Temperature and its Evolution in Multilayers: METHODS

 \subsection{Characterizations and Measurements}

 We have characterized the ultrathin and multilayer VS\textsubscript{2} flakes obtained from the LPESTP method.
 The Atomic Force Microscopy (AFM) topographies are measured in tapping mode with MFP-3D Origin+ Asylum Research AFM by Oxford Instruments.
 Transmission electron microscopy (TEM) at room temperature was performed using a Tecnai G2 30st microscope operated at 300 kV ( FEI, Netherlands/currently Thermo Fisher Scientific, USA) and equipped with facilities for selected area electron diffraction (SAED) and energy dispersive spectroscopy (EDS).
-VS\textsubscript{2} TEM samples were prepared by liquid phase exfoliation and the subsequent stamp transfer method on thin amorphous carbon film-coated Cu grids, as shown schematically in Figure 1(a).
+Strain-free TEM samples were prepared by liquid phase exfoliation, and subsequent stamp transferred process onto thin amorphous carbon film-coated Cu grids, as shown schematically in Figure 1(a), which allowed us to observe the CDW order phase in this work.